Introduction to Data Science

 Data science is about analyzing real-world data sets, and so you will also complete three projects involving real data.
 On each project, you may work with a single partner.
 Both partners will receive the same score.

-The midterm exam will be held on Monday, July 12th, 2-4 pm PST.
+The midterm exam will be held on Thursday, September 23th, 9:30 to 10:50 am PST.
 Please note the date and time carefully.

-The final exam is required for a passing grade and will be held on Wednesday, July 28, 2-4 pm.
+The final exam is required for a passing grade and will be held on Thursday, December 9 from 9:30 to 11:50 am.
 Please double-check your course schedule to make sure that you have no conflicting finals.

 Grades will be assigned using the following weighted components: